ST.

-The Pier is a new icon for the City of St. Petersburg, reframing the relationship between the City and the Bay.
-Visible from afar, it is a crown on the skyline and a marker within the daily life of St. Petersburg.
-Like a magnifying glass on the water, the Pier is a lens back to the city, and a window into the underwater world beneath.
-Twin bridges extend out and back, no longer unidirectional, but instead a circuit, allowing for a diversity of experience reflecting a more reciprocal relationship between the Pier and the surrounding waterfront.
-This is a new space for collective experiences for individuals, families, and the residents of St. Pete to gather, to play, and to celebrate.
-Water is the icon, a vast amenity that defines the city in many ways.
-The Pier provides a host of both powerful and nuanced ways to experience the bay – its particular light, atmosphere, horizon, its nautical sociability, its renewed underwater life, an aquatic perspective on the city itself.
+The Pier was designed as a new icon for the City of St. Petersburg, fundamentally reframing the relationship between the City and the Bay.
+In the design, twin bridges extend out and back, no longer unidirectional, but instead a circuit, allowing for a diversity of experience reflecting a more reciprocal relationship between the Pier and the surrounding waterfront.
+Water is the dominant icon of the plan; a vast amenity that currently defines the city in many ways.

 LOCATION / St. Petersburg, Florida